TPB Information Sheet TPB(I) 19/2014

 Managing the conflict of interest

-Christina appropriately discloses her conflict of interest to Ice Cold.
+Christina appropriately identifies and discloses her potential conflict of interest to Ice Cold.
 Further, Christina determines that, in the circumstances, she cannot objectively provide tax agent services to Ice Cold and therefore the conflict of interest is unmanageable and the only way to adequately manage the conflict will be to avoid it altogether.
 Accordingly, Christina declines to act for Ice Cold.

 In this case, Christina has satisfied her obligations under Code item 5 by disclosing her conflict of interest, and avoiding the conflict by declining to act for Ice Cold.